NunoDiasMartins/100-days-of-code/log.md

 Finished the stair case Traversal AlgoExpert exercise **Thoughts:**
 It required me to use the hints but I could learn the windows strategy to avoid recursive + dynamic memory in some scenarios

+### Day 42: February 22, 2022

+**Today's Progress**:
+Finished the search In Sorted Matrix AlgoExpert exercise **Thoughts:**
+It took me around 30 minutes without any hint

+### Day 43: February 23, 2022

+**Today's Progress**:
+Finished the stair case three Number Sort AlgoExpert exercise **Thoughts:**
+Finished with two solution. the first in less than 10 minutes, the second took me like 20  minutes.